firefly-iii/docs/docs/concepts/currencies.rst

 You can add your own currencies if you're missing one.

 Currencies are disabled by default, meaning that you cannot use them when creating asset accounts or transactions.
 You must enable them first.
-I did this because the list is growing longer and longer, and it clutters the user interface.

 Adding currencies